Floppy/dotfiles/README.md

 ## Usage

 To install everything, just run `make`.
+You can run `make home` or `make work` for specific subsets of apps.

 To install individual sections: